 Community Grants

-To respond to local community needs throughout the 64 towns we serve, the Foundation considers requests for up to $5,000 in the areas of education, human services, and arts and culture.
+To address the needs of the communities we serve across 64 towns, the Foundation accepts requests for up to $5,000 in the areas of education, human services, and arts and culture.

-To respond to local community needs throughout the 64 towns we serve, the Foundation considers requests for up to $5,000 in the areas of education, human services, and arts and culture.
+To address the needs of the communities we serve across 64 towns, the Foundation accepts requests for up to $5,000 in the areas of education, human services, and arts and culture.

 With very few exceptions, we do not fund: